Selbosh/curahack-2026/README.md

 ### Stage A: Data Acquisition and Preparation

 The pipeline downloads 16S rRNA sequencing data from the Qiita database using redbiom.
 The data comes from two sources: the Guangdong Gut Microbiome Project (GGMP, ~6,014 samples from China) and the American Gut Project (AGP, ~5,966 samples from the US).
 Both use Illumina 16S V4 region sequencing, processed through the Deblur pipeline for quality filtering.
-The raw data arrives as BIOM files (a sparse matrix of samples x OTUs), which the prepare_data.py script converts to TSV format.
+The raw data arrives as BIOM files (a sparse matrix of samples x Operational Taxonomic Units (OTUs)), which the prepare_data.py script converts to TSV format.

 The critical preprocessing step: OTUs present in fewer than 10% of samples are removed.
 For GGMP, this reduces the feature space to ~942 OTUs.
 This prevalence filter eliminates rare, unreliable detections that add noise.